Search Close Search

 Dr. Christina Baer, PhD was appointed as director of SCOPE by Dr. Allen Jacobson, (MaPS) and Dr. Philip Zamore (RNA Therapeutics Institute (RTI)) in 2017 and made the imaging facility into a university-wide light microscopy core in 2018 named in Sanderson’s honor.
 This expanded the availability of educational resources, cutting-edge equipment, and quantitative analysis techniques to the entire UMass Chan community – and beyond.

 Dr. Christina Baer, Dr. Dorothy Schafer and the industry partner Vigil Neuroscience were awarded a Massachusetts Life Sciences (MLSC) grant through their Bits to Bytes program in 2020 which brought cutting-edge spatial transcriptomics to SCOPE, propelling the technology available UMass Chan forward.
 After the successful launch of this new technology, the SCOPE was able to bring 2 more spatial transcriptomics systems to UMass Chan with support from 11 UMass Chan departments, 2 individual researchers, and the UMass Chan Research Core Administration (RCA).
 In 2022, MLSC funded a Research Infrastructure award proposed by Dr. Kate Fitzgerald, PhD supporting nanoscale imaging technology to advance virology research, bringing STED super resolution to the SCOPE BSL2 lab facility and live-cell imaging, cell metabolism analyzer, and surface plasmon resonance instrumentation to the BSL3 facility.
 In 2023, Dr. Beth McCormick, PhD, was appointed as the chair of the Microbiology Department, formerly MaPS, and provided the SCOPE with invaluable sample preparation equipment, which allows SCOPE to offer researchers with expert support from start to finish on their imaging experiments.
 Also in 2023, SCOPE was named a Leica Microsystems Partner in Microscopy.
+In 2024, the SCOPE was named a Vizgen Certified Service Provider.
 It is no small feat for the SCOPE facility to offer the latest technology within the fast-paced growth in the field of light microscopy, but with the collaborative efforts of Director Christina Baer, PhD and many members of the UMass Chan Faculty as well as industry partners, SCOPE has been able to provide state-of-the-art equipment that is advancing scientific discovery at the University.

 Since Dr. Christina Baer was appointed as director, SCOPE has grown from a collection of 8 instruments with 28 users to a vibrant research center encompassing 17 instruments, 3 imaging services, and 2 additional scientific support staff members that are utilized by 165 researchers from 20 UMass Chan departments, 4 external institutions, and 8 biotechnology companies as of 2022 – and this number continues to grow.
 Dr. Baer and her staff bring extensive experience with wide-field, confocal, multi-photon, super resolution, spatial biology imaging techniques and image analysis pipelines to help researchers of all levels explore the science behind human disease.
 The mission of SCOPE is focused on microscope education and innovation of imaging techniques and technology – values Dr. Christina Baer, PhD and Dr. Michael J. Sanderson, PhD both exemplify.